Polygraph test, exam explained

 Screening polygraph tests are used to filter or screen people.
 This type of application is most used in human resources.
 The selection or recruitment process in an organization is a natural application.
 This type of test makes part of a thorough vetting process.

-These exams, however, can also be applied to check the behavior of individuals on certain issues like for example the conditions of parole.
+These exams, however, can also be applied to monitor the behavior of individuals on issues like for example the conditions of parole.

 Evidence exams also referred to as specific tests are performed to probe the testimony of an individual about a specific issue.
 These are the tests general public normally refers to when talking about polygraph tests.